NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/02 - Getting Started with Vault/02 - Installation of HashiCorp Vault/2 02 - Installation of HashiCorp Vault.md

 vault
 ```

-- Ensure Vault’s location is added to the PATH env variable.
+- Ensure Vault's location is added to the PATH env variable.

 ---